We haven’t really done an update blog in a while.

 When you dive into MPEG-LA’s license on how they describe the codec, its uses, and limitations.
-They do go on a to say that it’s free to use for “Non-commercial” usage.
-But what of a person who chooses to shoot video wants to make money on it?
-What if in order to get a video from someone that you must pay for it similar to a Patreon system?
+They do go on to say that it’s free to use for “Non-commercial” usage.
+But what about a person who chooses to shoot a video and wants to make money on it?
+What if in order to get a video from someone you must pay for it similar to a Patreon system?
 Well, that’s where the copyrights get a little murky.
-This is of course also why Google decided to instead of giving MPEG-LA millions and millions of dollars to host an outdated codec system like mp4/h264 or upgrade YouTube to mp4/h265.
-Google was instead going to take measures into their own hands.
+This is of course also why Google decided to instead of giving MPEG-LA millions and millions of dollars to host an outdated codec system like mp4/h264 or upgrading YouTube to mp4/h265.
+Google was instead going to take measures into its own hands.

-Google turned to a group of programmers that was developing WebM, which its container is a sister branch off from Matroska or MKV to make a royalty-free streaming codec that not only Google can use, but the entire world.
-Why didn’t google simply go with the Matroska main-line instead of getting a bunch of developers to branch off?
+Google turned to a group of programmers that was developing WebM, whose container is a sister branch from Matroska or MKV to make a royalty-free streaming codec that not only Google can use, but the entire world.
+Why didn’t google simply go with the Matroska main line instead of getting a bunch of developers to branch off?
 Well, the Matroska container is incredibly flexible!
 You can throw almost any codec at it.
-Unfortunately, just because you can throw anything at the codec and container it doesn’t really make you compatible for everyone.
+Unfortunately, just because you can throw anything at the codec and container it doesn’t really make you compatible with everyone.
 If anyone who’s downloaded movies from Pirate Bay knows.
 Someone could use a highly exotic codec that compresses incredibly well but only works on MAYBE one video player.
-That is not good for web-streaming.
+That is not good for web streaming.

-In this situation the efforts and money Google put forward not only helped themselves but self-hosting sites like mine where we could deliver 1080p quality at a fraction of the download bandwidth.
-Which is all side-benefits of the main reason.
-It’s royalty free, we could do whatever we please with the codec without worry.
+In this situation, the efforts and money Google put forward not only helped themselves but self-hosting sites like mine where we could deliver 1080p quality at a fraction of the download bandwidth.
+Which is all the side-benefits of the main reason.
+It’s royalty-free, we can do whatever we please with the codec without worry.

-The other reason why we’re moving onward to WebM is the simple that that every modern PC and most modern cel-phones can use the format without too much concern.
-The major compatibility hit is Apple will not integrate VP9 yet because it’s not really apart of their WebRTC kit.
-Which is okay because you could install firefox/chrome on MAC and you’re completely fine!
-As much shit that we talk about Microsoft, at least they’ve adopted WebM into Microsoft Edge so cool on their part.
+The other reason why we’re moving onward to WebM is simple every modern PC and most modern cell phones can use the format without too much concern.
+The major compatibility hit is Apple will not integrate VP9 yet because it’s not really a part of their WebRTC kit.
+This is okay because you could install Firefox/chrome on MAC and you’re completely fine!
+As much shit as we talk about Microsoft, at least they’ve adopted WebM into Microsoft Edge so cool on their part.

 AV1 is the replacement of WebM VP9 and would have been called VP10 except that many other companies are now involved with the production of this new codec.
 We have transcoded some videos with the AV1 standard and while we like the quality at low bandwidth.

 It’s unfortunately not ready for prime-time at the time of this posting since it’s missing almost all mobile devices.
-AV1 also isn’t something I could easily mainline into WordPress/Nginx like I could WebM because we could use MIME control and check with the client if they are willing to accept the WebM container.
-AV1 is a codec, not a container, and thus, it will be sent to the PC regardless if its ready or not which leads to a pitch black screen upon play.
+AV1 also isn’t something we could easily mainline into WordPress/Nginx like we could WebM because we could use MIME control and check with the client if they are willing to accept the WebM container.
+AV1 is a codec, not a container, and thus, it will be sent to the PC regardless if it’s ready or not which leads to a pitch-black screen upon play.

 About 2 years back before we purchased FooBox/FooGallery plugins for this site we were working with the original WordPress video player.
-I was having difficulty with the video player in the sense that you cannot select WebM first and foremost.
-That we had to make some rather extensive re-coding of our functions.php files in order for it work.
-I didn’t know this at the time so I left the comment that I was simply dropping MP4’s off of my site.
+We were having difficulty with the video player in the sense that you cannot select WebM first and foremost.
+We had to make some rather extensive re-coding of our functions.php files in order for it work.
+I didn’t know this at the time so I left the comment that I was simply dropping MP4s off of our site.

-Now, we’re going to hide the users name because perhaps his/her views have changed too.
-Thought with a little googling i’m sure you could find the support ticket if you’re that inclined to know.
+Now, we’re going to hide the user’s name because perhaps his/her views have changed too.
+Thought with a little googling we’re sure you could find the support ticket if you’re that inclined to know.
 Anyone who decided to dive head-first into a new technology was ridiculed.
-At the time I complied but no longer.
+At the time we complied but no longer.
 Safari/IOS and IE became irrelevant because they did not wish to adapt or evolve.
-Microsoft’s new version of “Edge” minus well be Google Chrome at this point!
+Microsoft’s new version of “Edge” minus will be Google Chrome at this point!

 What about OGV?

-The ogg vorbis video stays on this site.
-It’s useful to the raspberry Pi users as the codec does not eat that much CPU power.
-Also, the codec has a royalty free mantality.
-Thus, despite its terrible optimization of file-size it stays because it complies to the rules of this very site.
+The Ogg Vorbis video stays on this site.
+It’s useful to raspberry Pi users as the codec does not eat that much CPU power.
+Also, the codec has a royalty-free mentality.
+Thus, despite its terrible optimization of file size, it stays because it complies with the rules of this very site.